iris-edu/stationxml-seed-converter/README.md

 # stationxml-seed-converter
-Complete documentation for the dataless-xml-converter is found in the [user guide](https://iris-edu.github.io/stationxml-seed-converter/).
+Complete documentation for the stationxml-seed-converter can be found in its [user guide](https://iris-edu.github.io/stationxml-seed-converter/).

 ### Downloading releases